mauriziospaccialbelli/ZPRep/README.md

 Zprep downloadable 3dmodels are the first release, it's a free project and nobody forbids it to improve it or customize it as it thinks best.
 For example, you can create a custom actuator or stretch the probe at the bottom (even the rod) etc ...

 I take this opportunity to thank all free communities, especially RepRap, which was the driving idea for the ZPRep (Z Probe Replicable).

+Support and follow the work of Maurizio Spaccialbelli on [Patreon](https://www.patreon.com/mauriziospaccialbelli)